 And talking about success, one of the mums from our volunteer contingent showed how she misspent her youth by dominating the pinball machine.
 Actually, there was a lot of action in the games arcade zone outside the laser tag arena.
 With racing simulators, dance machines, air hockey and the like, the blood was pumping and the competitive spirit was definitely on display.

-The writer and her team of enthusiastic volunteer combatants were guests of Zone.
-Thanks for making contact with Think Tasmania, and we wish you all the very best with the new venture in Launceston and continued success in Hobart.
+Think Tasmania (complete with a team of enthusiastic volunteer combatants) visited as guests of Zone.
+Thanks for making contact with Think Tasmania, and we wish you all the very best with the new venture in Launceston and continued success at Zone 3 Hobart.
 And of course: good luck to all contestants competing in the international meet next March.